 You can earn Speed Cards by racing, but you won’t get much.
 Even more: you never know which card you’ll get, as it’s all randomized.
 Finished first?
 Congratulations!
 Now pick a card.
 Bad card with even worse specs?
 Too bad!

 When a game asks you to win a race and then gives you an inferior car part, that means something’s seriously wrong.

 You can pay for a better card, of course.
 But what reasonable being would do that?
 Winning cards is not easy, and you never know what you’ll get.
-You can buy cards for an in-game currency, which can be obtained by doing tasks all over the world.
+You can buy cards with in-game currency, which can be obtained by doing tasks all over the world.
 These tasks range from boring to a total grindfest, and are just no fun.
-I don’t want to leave the story just to do some stunts to earn cash to upgrade car to race one time.

-I also loved police chases from there.
+I also loved police chases there.
 And Need for Speed: Payback has police chases too.
 A bit.
 A little bit.
 When it’s convenient for the plot.
 These are the most underwhelming chases I’ve seen in a game.
 They are short and they are completely scripted – you just have to be fast enough to go through the checkpoints.
 I get checkpoints in normal races, but car chases?
-Isn’t it the point of those to be creative and find a way to lose the cops?
+Isn’t it the point of those to be creative?

 Even Watch Dogs understood that, and that game wasn’t a good racer – it wasn’t a racer at all.
 In Need for Speed: Payback these chases last for 2 minutes max and require of you almost nothing.
 When in free roam, there is no police at all.
 You can do whatever you want – they don’t care.